What is Japanese Knotweed

 Two species closely related to Japanese knotweed are also found in the UK.
 These are, GiantKnotweed (Fallopiasachalinensis), a much taller plant which reaches a height of 5m; and a smaller compact variety (Fallopia japonica var. compacta), which grows to a height of only 1m.

 Japanese Knotweed Legislation

-It is worth noting that from a legal perspective, it is not an offense to have Japanese knotweed on your land and it is not a notifiable weed.
+It is worth noting that from a legal perspective, it is not an offence to have Japanese knotweed on your land and it is not a notifiable weed.
 Japanese Knotweed Legislation may make the plant sound very scary!
 It is not, it is simply a weed and we would be more than happy to have a chat about how we can help solve any problems you may have on your property.

 Japanese Knotweed Environment Agency

 The Environment Agency are keen to monitor and control this plant and as such have placed in what is called “schedule 9”.
 This means that it is against the lawn to make the plant spread outside of your own property but it is not illegal for you to have it on your property.
-Based in Ware Hertfordshire, Perfect Ground Solutions adopt simple and straight forward solutions to help you through the containment or removal of this weed with the minimum of fuss and expenditure.
+Based in Hertfordshire, Perfect Ground Solutions adopt simple and straight forward solutions to help you through the containment or removal of this weed with the minimum of fuss and expenditure.
 Call us now to find out how we can help 01920 461958

 Japanese Knotweed Law: The Facts

 The following legal provisions may have consequences for those involved in the management of Japanese Knotweed